dino-gon/dino-gon/README.md

 - 👀 I’m interested in most things that tickle my fancy, hardware and embedded software being my historical strong points though.
 - 🌱 I’m currently learning some new stuff and relearning some old stuff
 - 💞️ I’m looking to collaborate on integrated hardware based systems, with an embedded endpoint solution
-- 📫 You can contact me on , goiny to think about this before I publish any details
+- 📫 You can contact me on , going to think about this before I publish any details

 <!---
 dino-gon/dino-gon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.